samiralam/rules-compendium/docs/phb/3-character-classes/cleric.md

 ### Level 3: Cleric Subclass

 You gain a Cleric subclass of your choice.
-The [Life Domain](#LifeDomain), [Light Domain](#LightDomain), [Trickery Domain](#TrickeryDomain), and [War Domain](#WarDomain) subclasses are detailed after this class’s description.
+The [Life Domain](#LifeDomain), [Light Domain](#LightDomain), [Trickery Domain](#TrickeryDomain), and [War Domain](#WarDomain) subclasses are detailed after this class's description.
 A subclass is a specialization that grants you features at certain Cleric levels.
-For the rest of your career, you gain each of your subclass’s features that are of your Cleric level or lower.
+For the rest of your career, you gain each of your subclass's features that are of your Cleric level or lower.

 ### Level 4: Ability Score Improvement